-An external cancer will often be referred to as a “lump”, “mass” or “tumor”.
+An external cancer will often be referred to as a “lump”, “mass,” or “tumor”.
 Tumor is what most people think of when they think of cancer.
 However, the word “tumor” does not necessarily mean cancer.
 A tumor is defined as “a swelling of a part of the body, generally without inflammation, caused by an abnormal growth of tissue, whether benign or malignant.”
-Note the words benign (non-cancerous) or malignant (cancerous) can apply to the word tumor.
+Note that the words benign (non-cancerous) or malignant (cancerous) can apply to the word tumor.
 In fact, all four of the above terms can be used interchangeably.
-For example, a mass can be malignant and a tumor can be benign.
+For example, a mass can be malignant, and a tumor can be benign.
 Therefore, don’t panic if your veterinarian uses one of these terms over another!

 What to Look For:

-External masses can come in every shape, size, color and location.
+External masses can come in every shape, size, color, and location.
 Size isn’t always a good indicator of seriousness.
 Small masses can have a poor prognosis and larger masses can have a good prognosis.
 It’s almost impossible to look at a mass and definitively tell whether it is malignant or not.

-Whenever you notice a new growth, lump or bump on your dog, or you notice that one is changing, you should bring it to your veterinarian’s attention.
+Whenever you notice a new growth, lump, or bump on your dog, or you notice that one is changing, you should bring it to your veterinarian’s attention.
 They will be able to examine it and possibly do some simple tests to tell you if it warrants concern.

-Luckily, the best way to identify a new mass and monitor an existing mass is by petting, grooming and bathing your dog!
+Luckily, the best way to identify a new mass and monitor an existing mass is by petting, grooming, and bathing your dog!
 Not too bad, right?
-Be sure to feel all over their body—their legs, toes, ears, neck, tail and if possible, their mouth.
+Be sure to feel all over their body—their legs, toes, ears, neck, tail, and, if possible, their mouth.
 It’s good to get in the habit of examining your dog like this on a regular basis so you know if anything is new or changing.

-My best recommendations is to keep up with your dog’s annual wellness exam, especially as your dog ages.
+My best recommendation is to keep up with your dog’s annual wellness exam, especially as your dog ages.
 They will perform a thorough physical exam and may run annual bloodwork that will check organ function and blood counts.
 Abnormalities on the lab work could alert you to an underlying issue that needs further workup.

 A few things you can monitor at home are your dog’s:

-- Food and Water Intake- Too much?
+**Food and Water Intake:**Too much?
 Too little?

-- Attitude- Does he seem to be depressed?
-Laying around a lot?
+**Attitude:**Does your dog seem to be depressed?
+Are they lying around a lot?
 Hiding?

-- Behavior- Has he lost interest in normal activities?
-Changes in routine?
+**Behavior:**Has your dog lost interest in normal activities?
+Have there been changes in routine?

 Go with your gut.
-You know your dog the best so any abnormal or concerning behaviors can warrant a quick trip to the vet.
+You know your dog the best, so any abnormal or concerning behaviors can warrant a quick trip to the vet.

-In short, I can’t give you a fool-proof way to guarantee your dog won’t get cancer; nor can I tell you about one test that will tell you if your dog has cancer.
-We all want our canine companions to be here with us as long as possible.
-My hope is that this very basic overview, educates dog owners on the different faces of canine cancer and, in turn, increases the chances of early detection.
+In short, I can’t give you a fool-proof way to guarantee your dog won’t get cancer; nor can I tell you about the one test that will tell you if your dog has cancer.
+We all want our canine companions to be here with us for as long as possible.
+My hope is that this very basic overview educates dog owners on the different faces of canine cancer and, in turn, increases the chances of early detection.

 The information provided in this blog is intended for educational purposes only and should not serve as a substitute for the professional medical advice of your veterinarian.
 Always consult your veterinarian with questions about your pet’s health and before initiating any treatment regimes.